DaveBenham/VenomModules/README.md

 - 6

 ### OVERSAMPLE button
-Wave folding introduces many harmonics, which can lead to aliasing.
+Wave folding, ring modulation, and amplitude modulation can introduce many harmonics, which can lead to aliasing.
 Oversampling can be used to limit the amount of aliasing.
 - Off
 - x2
 - x4 (default)